 Right-clicking on the Quick Shader panel opens a context menu.
 You can Compile the code after doing changes or Compile and Reset Parameters, which affects the values of the parameters in the shader as well.

 Once ready with editing, press the Compile button to refresh the UI.
 Modifications are updated in the UI and renderer after the successful code compilation.
 You can monitor the messages in the Compiler Output rollout during compilation.

 The shader file originally loaded in the material (if any) will not be affected in the compilation.
 You need to manually save your code.

 OSL Include Paths

 System Paths – Shows the System Paths defined with the V-Ray Environment variable VRAY_OSL_PATH_3DSMAX####_x64.
-This path cannot be changed from within 3ds Max, but only from your account's Environment Variables.
+This path automatically points to the V-Ray opensl folder and can be changed only from your account's Environment Variables.

 Additional Paths – Search paths list that will be used when an osl module is not found in the available System Paths.
 You can Add or Remove additional paths directly from the UI by pressing the corresponding button.

 - The VRayOSLTex texture and VRayOSLMtl are only available in 3ds Max 2011 and later.

 - The VRayOSLMtl material automatically compiles OSL shaders to object code (OSO format) upon shader selection.
 No following compilations occur (even at render events).
 If the loaded OSL shader is modified, use the context menu options Reset or Reload of the Shader file button for your changes to take effect.

 - An OSL compiler that translates *.osl files to *.oso files can be found in the tools subdirectory of V-Ray's root installation folder.